 - Layer your clothing whether you are indoors or outside.
 Wrap a scarf around your mouth to protect your lungs from the cold air when you go outside

-- Close your curtains and shut doors behine you to keep heat in the rooms you use most
+- Close your curtains and shut doors behind you to keep heat in the rooms you use most

 - Make sure you receive any winter allowances you're entitled to such as the Warm Home Discount, Cold Weather Payment or Winter Fuel Payment

 - Make sure you are paying the lowest fuel tariff.
 Lots of people stay with their energy provider because it's easier, but it's worth shopping around for a better deal.
-Some local councils and housing providers can offer advice and practical support with changing your tariff and/or provider or why not ask a family member for some help if you aren't confident using the internet?
+Some local councils and housing providers can offer advice and practical support with changing your tariff and/or provider.
+Or why not ask a family member or friend for some help if you aren't confident using the internet?